Python MQTT Client Connections- Working with Connections

 mqtt-client-connection-diagram

-If you want to be sure that the connection attempt was successful then you will need to setup a function to handle this callback before you create the connection.
+If you want to be sure that the connection attempt was successful then you will need to setup a callback function to handle this callback before you create the connection.

 The function should receive 4 parameters, and can be called anything you want.